SatoshiNextTechLab/BlockSCM/README.md

 1. Manufacture requests parts from OEM.
 2. OEM lists down all the parts and their details in the contract.
 3. If parts are genuine and non defective the OEM gets paid.
-4. Now Manufacturer starts assembling the car
+4. Now Manufacturer starts assembling the car.

 This protocol has been implemented as a smart contract, and has been optimized for the use-case of automobile supply chains.
 It has been **deployed and tested** on the Ropsten network.
 The link to that deployed contract can be [found here](https://ropsten.etherscan.io/tx/0x04410d805f46d05dccd69c5e2a6a7c26d76cbf9403c4792658720df9eb93c1d3).